David Hymowitz: Director of #SameHere Schools

 D) Daily Release & Rewiring Exercise taught to a group of teachers, administrator, and student leaders (selected by each school) for them champion and implement for a few minutes per day with the full school population to reduce stress, elevate moods, and raise overall performance.
 We call these exercises “STARR” Exercises (Stress & Trauma, Active Release & Rewiring).
 We deliver training for these types of exercises directly with your school community.
-You can even access STARR Exercise cards before we begin to work together.
+We also have STARR Exercise Courses, for leaders in your group to learn directly, in a self-paced format from the top experts in mind/body science and modalities.
+You can even access STARR Exercise Cards before we begin to work together.
+Taking it to the next step, we help schools build STARR Exercise “Gym for the Brain” rooms.

 E) #SameHere Student-Led Mental Health Clubs where we work with a group of students that the school selects, as well as a board of at least one teacher/admin. selected by the school.
 Your student leaders are your biggest advocates for change, on an on-going, daily basis.